-A. rationally based on the perception of the witness and

-B. helpful to a clear understanding of the witness's testimony or the determination of a fact in issue.
+- A. rationally based on the perception of the witness, - B. helpful to a clear understanding of the witness's testimony or the determination of a fact in issue, and - C. not based on scientific, technical or other specialized knowledge within the scope of Rule 11-702 NMRA.